release-depot/git_wrapper/README.rst

 Contributions
 *************

-All new code should include tests that excercise the code and prove that it works, or fixes the bug you are trying to fix.
+All new code should include tests that exercise the code and prove that it works, or fixes the bug you are trying to fix.
 Any Pull Request without tests will not be accepted.
 See CONTRIBUTING.rst for more details.